bongiozzo/musica_mustdie/output/band_marilynmanson.md

 # Marilyn Manson

-Дискография
-"Portrait Of An American Family" 1994, Alternative "Smells Like Children (Remixes)" 1995, Alternative "Antichrist Superstar" 1996, Alternative
-"Remix & Repent (Remixes)" 1997, Alternative
-"Mechanical Animals" 1998, Alternative
-"The Last Tour On Earth (Live)" 1999, Alternative "Holy Wood" 2000, Alternative
-"The Golden Age Of Grotesque" 2003, Alternative
-"Eat Me, Drink Me" 2007, Alternative
-"The High End Of Low" 2009, Alternative
-"Born Villain" 2012, Alternative
+Dark-Gothic-Electronic Alternative !

+## Дискография

+### "Portrait Of An American Family" 1994, Alternative

+ 1. Prelude (The Family Trip)
+2. Cake And Sodomy
+3. Lunchbox
+4. Organ Grinder
+5. Cyclops
+6. Dope Hat
+7. Get Your Gunn
+8. Wrapped In Plastic
+9. Dogma
+10. Sweet Tooth
+11. Snake Eyes And Sissies
+12. My Monkey
+13. Misery Machine
+Untitled (Secret Track)

+### "Smells Like Children (Remixes)" 1995, Alternative

+1. The Hands Of Small Children
+2. Diary Of A Dope Fiend
+3. S****ky Chicken Gang Bang
+4. Kiddie Grinder (Remix)
+5. Sympathy For The Parents
+6. Sweet Dreams (Are Made Of This)
+7. Everlasting C***sucker (Remix)
+8. F*** Frankie
+9. I Put A Spell On You
+10.May Cause Discoloration Of Urine Or Feces
+11.Scabs, Guns And Peanut Butter
+12.Dance Of The Dope Hats (Remix)
+13.White Trash (Remixed By Tony F. Wiggins)
+14.Dancing With The One-Legged...
+15.Rock'N'Roll Nigger

+Reverend Marilyn Manson - Spitting, Self-Mutilation, Chickens Twiggy Ramirez - Mini-Cassette, Fag Bass, Wigs
+Daisy Berkowitz - Analog Distorted Filth Box, Electric Twangdoodles, Cigarettes Madonna Wayne Gacy - Sound Deformation, Poop Games Ginger Fish - Kiddie Pops, Live Drums

+(P)(C) 1995 INTERSCOPE Records

+### "Antichrist Superstar" 1996, Alternative

+CYCLE I: THE HEIROPHANT
+1. Irresponsible Hate Anthem
+2. The Beautiful People
+3. Dried Up, Tied Up, And Dead To The World
+4. Tourniquet
+CYCLE II: INAUGURATION OF THE WORM
+5. Little Horn
+6. Cryptorchild
+7. Deformography
+8. Wormboy
+9. Mister Superstar
+10. Angel With The Scabbed Wings
+11. Kinderfeld
+CYCLE III: DISINTEGRATOR RISING
+12. Antichrist Superstar
+13. 1996
+14. The Minute of Decay
+15. The Reflecting God
+16. Man That You Fear
+99. Untitled (Secret Track)

+### "Remix & Repent (Remixes)" 1997, Alternative

+### "Mechanical Animals" 1998, Alternative

+1. Great Big White World
+2. The Dope Show
+3. Mechanical Animals
+4. Rock is Dead
+5. Disassociative
+6. The Speed of Pain
+7. Posthuman
+8. I Want To Disappear
+9. I Don't Like the Drugs (But the Drugs Like Me)
+10. New Model No.15
+11. User Friendly
+12. Fundamentally Loathsome
+13. The Last Day on Earth
+14. Coma White
+Untitled (Multimedia Track)

+### "The Last Tour On Earth (Live)" 1999, Alternative

+1. Inauguration Of The Mechanical Christ
+2. The Reflecting God
+3. Great Big White World
+4. Get Your Gunn
+5. Sweet Dreams / Hell Outro
+6. Rock Is Dead
+7. The Dope Show
+8. Lunchbox
+9. I Don't Like The Drugs (But The Drugs Like Me)
+10. Antichrist Superstar
+11. The Beautiful People
+12. Irresponsible Hate Anthem
+13. The Last Day On Earth
+14. Astonishing Panorama Of The Endtimes

+### "Holy Wood" 2000, Alternative

+1. GodeatGod
+2. The Love Song
+3. The Fight Song
+4. Disposible Teens
+5. Target Audience (Narcissus Narcosis)
+6. President Dead
+7. In The Shadow Of The Valley Of Death
+8. Cruci-Fiction in Space
+9. A Place In The Dirt
+10.The Nobodies
+11.The Death Song
+12.Lamb Of God
+13.Born Again
+14.Burning Flag
+15.Coma Black (Eden Eye - The Apple of Discord) 16.Valentine's Day
+17.The Fall Of Adam
+18.King Kill
+19.Count to Six and Die (The Vacuum of Infinite Space Encompassing)

+### "The Golden Age Of Grotesque" 2003, Alternative

+### "Eat Me, Drink Me" 2007, Alternative

+### "The High End Of Low" 2009, Alternative

+### "Born Villain" 2012, Alternative

 ## Отношения с другими группами